deislabs/hippo-docs/content/intro/running-locally.md

 === Showing results 1 to 0 of 0 (limit: 50)
 ```

-## Boot Hippo
+## Boot hippo-server

-Next, we will compile Hippo from source.
+Next, we will compile hippo-server from source.

 ### Prerequisites

-Install the following to compile Hippo from source:
+Install the following to compile hippo-server from source:

 - [Git](https://git-scm.com/)
 - [Node.js](https://nodejs.org/)